tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/bash-parameters.md

 Let's start by going to your home directory (you choose the command)

+??? note "What if I don't have any files to list?

+    You can add an empty file and an empty directory by typing these two commands:

+    The command `touch` makes an empty text file.
+The command `mkdir` makes a new directory.

+    ```
+    touch emptyfile.txt
+    ```

+    ```
+    mkdir emptydir
+    ```

 As you start using bash more and more, you will find a mix of files and directories/folders.
 If we want to know which is which, we can type::

 ```